Neamar/riot-lol-api/README.md

     // Try to read from cache,
     // Return cb(null, data) if data is already available in your cache.
-    // If it's a cache-miss, you still need to call cb(null, null) for the request to proceed.
+    // If it's a cache-miss, you still need to call cb(null, null) for the request to proceed. cb(null, null);
-    // Note this function might be called more than once per endpoint (if the time spent in queue is too long) cb(null, null);
   },
   set: function(region, endpoint, cacheStrategy, data) {